Phoebezuo/Phoebezuo.github.io/_posts/2021-10-08-SQL-Study-Notes.md

 (1 row)
 ```

 As you see, `NaN` is not considered `NULL`, but it is also no valid number, as any comparison with a real number will be false.
-Try it with different values in above's example.

 **Note**